 I also try (I’m not perfect) to incorporate certain lifestyle habits to better manage stress, one of those being my sleep habits.
 I have worked on making my room a better sleeping environment by keeping it organized (I struggle here the most, ask my roommate or my mom), by diffusing lavender oil, and by keeping a cool and dark room.

 A consistent bedtime routine is important to help your spirit, body, and mind unwind from the day’s activities.
 Going to bed at the same time each night and turning off all electronics at least 30 minutes to an hour before bed can help create a more quality sleep.
 Yes, I know these things sound so simple, but the majority of people I know have terrible sleep quality.

 And lastly, (although it should be first but since we are being transparent here), I love prayer journaling and meditation.
 I write out my heart and it’s my time to connect with God.
 It’s my time of rest; my time of revival, rebuilding, and reclaiming.

 I can always tell when I haven’t had any intentional time of prayer because I begin to feel anxious and my life feels messy.
 As I mentioned before, it all starts with knowing God is present.
 When you aren’t connected to your life source, it’s like you begin to lose sight of stability.

 I believe that it is our responsibility to take care of God’s home on earth.
 The Holy Spirit lives inside of us.
 Think about that.
 Like God himself lives inside of me and inside of YOU!
 How cool is that?
 And that should motivate each of us to take better care of God’s home here on earth.The Holy Spirit lives inside of us.
-That should motivate each of us to take better care of God’s home… Click To Tweet
+That should motivate each of us to take better care of God’s home here on earth.
+Click To Tweet

 5. What advice do you have for people who may be struggling in this area?